andreaagt/Server-notification-nodejs/README.md

 # Server-notification-nodejs

-This server send a notification when a post method (posting an ExpoToken) is listened
+This server send a notification when a post method (posting an ExpoPushToken) is listened

 ## To exec the server